chalonlubin/jobly-frontend/README.md

 ## Description

-Built in 3.5 days as part of a sprint w/ @petrachoir while attending Rithm School.
+Built in 3.5 days as part of a sprint w/ @yukdev while attending Rithm School.

 ## To Do
 - UX / UI improvments